MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-06-22-challenge-handlers.md

   name: Nathan Hazout
 ---

 Challenge handlers have changed between 8.0 beta and 8.0 GA.
-If you have used challenge handlers in previous versions of MobileFirst, it is worth going over this quick review of challenge handlers, to understand the new APIs and the different types of challenge handlers.
+If you have used challenge handlers in previous versions of MobileFirst Foundation (previously Worklight/MobileFirst Platform Foundation), it is worth going over this quick review of challenge handlers, to understand the new APIs and the different types of challenge handlers.

 ## What is a challenge handler
 When trying to access a protected resource, the client may be faced with a *challenge*.
 A challenge is a question, a security test, a prompt by the server to make sure you are allowed to access this resource.